gecos-lab/FracAbility/docs/index.rst

 Overview
 ---------

-**FracAbility** is a Python toolbox that can be used to analyse fracture networks in digitalized rock outcrops.
+**FracAbility** is a Python toolbox that can be used to analyse fracture networks and estimate length distributions considering and correcting the effect of right-censoring using survival analysis.

 These are the main features available :